Is your rose dying? I will show you how to save a dying rose bush plant. It is easy and so satisfying to save a rose from dying!

 As you can see here, mine had no roots left.

 I am seriously worried that this rose will not recover.
-There is barely a couple tiny hair like roots left so my efforts to save this dying rose may be fruitless.
+There is barely a couple of tiny hair-like roots left so my efforts to save this dying rose may be fruitless.

 Prune and pot Rose

-Fill a 5 gallon bucket or container large enough to place rose in and let it soak for a day to re-hydrate well.
+Fill a 5-gallon bucket or container large enough to place the rose in and let it soak for a day to re-hydrate well.

 Trim off the rose canes down to 6 to 8 inches long.
 Remove all leaves as well.

 Partially fill your pot or can with a good potting soil if you don’t have your own mix.
 Settle the rose roots (or nub in my case) into the soil.
 Finish filling pot until it reaches near the base of where the canes grow out.